saistavrity/pdsnd_github/README.md

 ### Credits
 I would like give the credits for this project is whole udacity mentors and classroom who were instrumental helping me to implement the required project statistics.

+##Update
+This file has been updated by shyam on 10/18/2020